maralorn/nix-output-monitor/README.md

 ## Installing

+* nixpkgs: nom is in nixpkgs/nixos unstable just install `pkgs.nix-output-monitor` in the usual way.
 * cabal: Install `cabal-install` and run `cabal install` in the checked out repo.
 * nix: or run `nix-build` or `nix-env` or include the `default.nix` of this repo in your nixos config.